Jonathan Wilson runs down the sensational schemers, stoppers and strikers of a star-studded World Cup...

 The tendency has always been to deride Brazilian defenders, but there was nothing naive or flamboyant about Marcio Santos, a dominant centre-back who won ball after ball in the air but also had sufficient awareness of the geometry of the pitch to lay the ball off intelligently.

 He contributed a memorable toppling header in the 3-0 win over Cameroon, but perhaps his best game came against the USA, holding the side together after Leonardo had been sent off for an elbow on Tab Ramos: one of five clean sheets Brazil kept in the tournament.

 8. Thomas Brolin, Sweden

-He may have become a figure of fun later in his career, as the belly expanded and he took up a range of unlikely jobs including vacuum-cleaner salesman, but in the early-’90s Brolin was the creative spark that lit up an over-achieving Sweden side.
+He may have become a figure of fun later in his career, as the belly expanded and he took up a range of unlikely jobs including being a vacuum-cleaner salesman, but in the early '90s Brolin was the creative spark that lit up an over-achieving Sweden side.